zhouchw5/interaction.github.io/README.md

 # Parts of My Life in School of Physics, Sun Yat-Sen University (SYSU)
-With extremely sensibility-oriented mannerism, I have to shape my thinking habits with the right mix of science and logic, otherwise I should have drown in emotion and my imagination.
+With extremely sensibility-oriented mannerism, I had to shape my thinking habits with the right mix of science and logic, otherwise I should have drown in emotion and my imagination.
 Thus my academic exploration in the International Division of Theoretical Physics in SYSU saved my life in some sense.
 I have gradually developed some techniques to schedule my emotion and balance the rationality and sensibility.

 ---------------